lukas-weber/Carlo.jl/docs/src/cli.md

 ./myjob delete
 ```

 This deletes `myjob.data` and `myjob.results.json`.
 Of course, you should archive your simulation data instead of deleting them.
-However, if you made an error in a previous simulation, keep in mind that by default LoadLeveller will continue it from the checkpoints.
+However, if you made an error in a previous simulation, keep in mind that by default Carlo will continue it from the checkpoints.

 For that case of restarting a job there is a handy shortcut as well